Did you ever think about what it means to be a grown-up and a child at the same time?

 To clarify, ask your mother what I call ‘curiosity questions.‘ Here are some examples:

-- In what way did you put yourself last?
+2. How did you put yourself last?

 Most importantly, this can begin an honest dialogue.
 And the last question is, “How did you learn to ask for what you need?”
 Or even better, “What do you want and need now?”